kevinee/m-stack/README.md

  * PIC16F1454 - similar to PIC16F1459

-If your hardware is not supported, and it's in the PIC16F/18F/24F/32MX family, I can probably easily make you a port without very much trouble.
+If your hardware is not supported, and it's in the PIC16F/18F/24F/32MX family, you can probably make a port without much trouble.
-The easiest way is for you to send me a development board.
-If your hardware is in another MCU family which is not currently supported, I can also make you a port, but it will be more effort.
-In either case, I'd be happy to talk with you about it.

 Supported Software
 -------------------